-This section describes settings and additional configuration panels offered by the RCP client.
+This section describes settings and additional configuration panels offered by the UI client.

 Styles and Fonts¶

 The Edit menu (or the Application menu on Mac) allows users to customize the styles of interactive item as well as the code font used by most JEB views.